Sora language: Verbal morphology

 Sora verbal morphology makes use of prefixes, infixes, and suffixes per grammatical categories.
 In typical Munda synthetic structure, the verb phrase in Sora is head-final subject-object-verb SOV.
 However, Sora has developed an elaborate and productive noun incorporation system which appears to have originated from an earlier offshoot of proto-Munda.
-Its noun incorporation clearly distinguishes free form and incorporated forms of lexical nouns.
+Its noun incorporation clearly distinguishes free forms and combining forms (CFs) of lexical nouns.
 In polysynthetic morphosyntax, Sora verb phrases display a strict head-first SVO order like those typically seen in non-Munda Austroasiatic languages.
 The most intriguing aspect of Sora syntactic noun incorporation is transitive subject incorporation, describes that the language allows transitive verb to incorporate (absorb) its transitive subject/agent with the verb stems remaining transitive and object indexing stays active even after being incorporated.

 Verb serialization and clause-chaining can be realized by forming compound of verb1-verb2-nonpast.
 It also works with pairs of incorporated nouns.